This blog article was originally published on July 31, 2024. It was last updated on January 16, 2025.

 Originally issued in 2017 to address unfair and abusive collection practices, the regulation aimed to put mandatory underwriting requirements, including requiring lenders to conduct robust “ability to repay” analysis, and multiple payment provisions in place.
 The payment provisions essentially adopted a “two-strikes-and-you’re-out” rule.
 Under the rule, after two consecutive attempts to withdraw money from an account have failed, covered lenders would not be able to attempt another payment unless the borrower specifically authorized the third attempt.
 The regulation was originally set to go into effect in 2019, but litigation delayed it for years.
 In July 2020, the mandatory underwriting component was rescinded, and all related underwriting provisions were eliminated.

 The payment provisions were not rescinded, however, but would go on to be challenged for the next few years.
 Fast forward to 2024, the Supreme Court issued a decision in CFPB v.
 CFSA and overruled the 5th Circuit Opinion on the impermissible funding structure of the CFPB, essentially putting an end to the previous rule challenges.
-The CFBP states the Small Dollar Lending Rule will now be effective on March 30, 2025, for all covered loans, but there is ongoing litigation that may result in delays.
+The CFBP states the Rule will now be effective on March 30, 2025, for all covered loans, but there is ongoing litigation that may result in delays.

 Which Loans are Covered Under the Rule?